Gorakhpur–Badshahnagar Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15069 Gorakhpur Junction - Badshahnagar Intercity Express covers the distance of 335 km in 6 hours 05 mins (55 km/hr) & in 6 hours 50 mins as the 15070 Badshahnagar - Gorakhpur Junction Intercity Express (49 km/hr).
+The 15069 Gorakhpur Junction - Badshahnagar Intercity Express covers the distance of 335 km in 6 hours 05 mins (55 km/h) and in 6 hours 50 mins as the 15070 Badshahnagar - Gorakhpur Junction Intercity Express (49 km/h).

 As the average speed of the train is equal than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 15069 / 15070 Gorakhpur Junction - Badshahnagar Intercity Express runs from Gorakhpur Junction via Barhni, Barabanki Junction to Badshahnagar.

 Traction

 As the route from Gonda to Gorakhpur via Barhni is not electrified, a Gonda Junction based WDP4D diesel locomotive pulls the train to its destination.